aegisql/conveyor/README.md

 ## Release History

 ### 1.3.3-SNAPSHOT
+* Extracted Parallel conveyors into a separate module

 ### 1.3.1
 * No code changes.
 Changed project structure.
 All current code moved into the conveyor-core module